-To display trace information:
+To display trace information for a standalone system:

 - 1. Press Ctrl+Home. - 2.
 Press Alt+T.

 Pressing any key stops the display.
 On-screen traces are stored by default in C:\AMANDA\SCREEN.OUT.
 To change the name of this file, use the Setup utility to change the setting for the configuration option screen_save.